-- 1. Who instituted the Lord's Supper?

-- 2. Read Matthew 26: 26-28.

-- 3. Why partake of the bread?

-- 4. What does the fruit of the vine represent?

-- 5. How often were the disciples to partake of it?

-- 6. Read 1 Corinthians 11: 20-29. - 7.
+- 1. Who instituted the Lord's Supper? - 2.
+Read Matthew 26:26-28. - 3.
+Why partake of the bread? - 4.
+What does the fruit of the vine represent? - 5.
+How often were the disciples to partake of it? - 6.
+Read 1 Corinthians 11:20-29. - 7.
 What were the Corinthians doing with the Lord's Supper? - 8.
 How did Paul deal with this matter? - 9.
 Where did Paul receive his information on the Lord's Supper? - 10.
 Explain how the Lord's death could be shown forth till he comes again through partaking of the Lord's Supper. - 11.
 What would happen if they partook of it unworthily? - 12.
-Does the scriptures teach the use of one cup only? - 13.
-Is the emphasis on the container or the contents in the container? - 14.
+Does the Scriptures teach the use of one cup only?

+- 13. Is the emphasis on the container or the contents in the container? - 14.
 How does the Lord's Supper relate to the second coming of Christ? - 15.
 Explain how the Lord's Supper can be a personal blessing to each Christian who partakes of it. - 16.
 Does the Lord expect one to be perfect before partaking of it? - 17.
 Should one partake of it if he is purposely sinning? - 18.
 Can we tell any individual that he cannot partake of the Lord's Supper? - 19.
 On what day of the week should Christians meet to partake of the Lord's Supper? - 20.
 Has the Lord given anyone the authority to set a particular first day of the week to eat the Lord's Supper?

-LESSON TWELVE
+LESSON TWELVE GIVING

-GIVING

 Finally, we come to the last act of New Testament worship and it is that of giving.
 If the Bible teaches anything, then it is this.
 Yet, most people are very ignorant of this subject.
-Therefore, we want to see what the scriptures say about it.
-We'll begin by noticing some key passages of scripture.
+Therefore, we want to see what the Scriptures say about it.
+We'll begin by noticing some key passages of Scripture.

-Turn with me to 1 Corinthians 16:1,2: "Now concerning the collection for the saints, as I have given order to the churches of Galatia, even so do ye.
-Upon the first day of the week let every one of you lay by him in store as God hath prospered him, that there be no gatherings when I come."
-Now before we go further, let us analyze these verses to get the points that he is making:
+Turn with me to 1 Corinthians 16:1,2: "Now concerning the collection for the saints, as I have given orders to the churches of Galatia, so you must do also: 2 On the first day of the week let each one of you lay something aside, storing up as he may prosper, that there be no collections when I come" Now before we go further, let us analyze these verses to get the points that he is making: